Sanil918/SocialCognition_Analysis/README.md

 It was an amazing experience from figuring out the research question, to diving into the dataset, reframing the hypothesis as and when we gain new insights and performing the analysis.

 But, without constant support from NMA, whether it’s TA’s helping hand, Mentors’ guidance or the dataset updates and prompt responses from the Neurostars community, this project and tutorials wouldn’t have possible.

+## Back to the Future
+1. The observed finding can be extended to explain the clinical disorders by doing the same experiment with people having autism where it’s assumed that there is reduced social cognition or people having schizophrenia, where there can be increased social cognition, due to visualizing what actually is not there and perceiving an interaction with it.

+2. And as we now know, Mentalizing, empathy and mirroring of emotional response are closely related.
+We’d also try to further investigate if we can comment on the presence of mirror neurons.
+(Now you get our team name!
+Isn’t it Ironical?!)

 Regards,<br/>
 Varad Srivastava, Minaxi Goel, Suraj Joshi, Sanil Shrestha